2021 US CLIVAR Early Career Scientist Leadership Awards

 The latest news, meetings, jobs, and funding opportunities for the climate science community.

-The American Meteorological Society will be hosting its 101st Annual Meeting January 10-14 in New Orleans, Louisiana with considerations of added virtual options.
-The annual theme for the upcoming AMS Annual Meeting focuses on stengthening engagement with communities through our science and service.
-Included are a number of sessions relevant to the US CLIVAR community.
+The American Meteorological Society will be hosting its 102nd Annual Meeting January 23-27, 2022 virtually.
+Included here are a number of sessions relevant to the US CLIVAR community.

 The 2021 AGU Fall Meeting will be held December 6-17 in New Orleans, LA and virtually.
 In preparation for the meeting, we have compiled a list of sessions that are relevant to the community and organized by our Panels, Working Groups, and community members.
 The list of sessions is not intended to be exhaustive but to help digest the collection of the hundreds of sessions and events.
 Note that some sessions are listed as virtual only.
 Abstracts are due August 4.

 Recordings for the Tropical Pacific Observing Needs Workshop now available